-Predicted sum of money to be raised from the levy: £3 Billion
+The predicted sum of money to be raised from the Levy: £3 Billion

 The number three has become a recurring theme in Chancellor George Osborne’s aspirations to improve apprenticeship opportunities in the UK as he continues to tackle youth unemployment.

-Youth unemployment has actually dropped significantly over the past few years, and earlier this year it was reported that unemployment in the UK is still at a ten-year low with the figures of those registered as unemployed plummeting as we entered into 2016.
-The introduction of the living wage and the forthcoming Apprenticeship Levy are two schemes which have been put in place in order to encourage a working mentality.
+Youth unemployment has dropped significantly over the past few years.
+Earlier this year it was reported that unemployment in the UK is still at a ten-year low, with the figures of those registered as unemployed plummeting as we entered into 2016.
+The introduction of the living wage and the forthcoming Apprenticeship Levy are two schemes that have been put in place to encourage a working mentality.
 The legislations appear to be part of an effort to develop a pro-active mentality and a can-do positivity throughout the British workforce.

 The introduction of the Apprenticeship Levy should lead to a significant increase in the number of apprenticeships available in the UK.
-It should also help drive engagement from small to medium sized businesses (SMEs) who make up the back-bone of businesses in the UK.
-The aim of the new structure surrounding the levy and the means by which businesses gain access to apprenticeship vouchers is to simplify the system and offer funds in the areas where it is most needed.
-As a result of this, opportunities will continue to grow and become widely available to 16-24 year olds who are keen to undertake apprenticeships in a wide array of contrasting job roles in both the public and private sector.
+It should also help drive engagement from small to medium-sized businesses (SMEs) who make up the backbone of companies in the UK.
+The new structure surrounding the Levy and how enterprises gain access to apprenticeship vouchers is to simplify the system and offer funds in the areas where it is most needed.
+As a result, opportunities will continue to grow and become widely available to 16-24-year-olds who are keen to undertake apprenticeships in a wide array of contrasting job roles in both the public and private sectors.

-However, the new levy has not been met with positivity from all parties concerned.
+However, the new Levy has not been met with positivity from all parties concerned.
 The biggest fear is related to how little information is currently out there regarding the exact details on the methods of taxation and the demands put on bigger businesses.
-Whilst it’s clear that the levy will work in principal, raising some much-needed funds, the knock on effect for larger businesses is yet unknown and many are left pondering the question “is a levy really necessary in order to develop a healthy apprenticeship system in the UK?”
+Whilst it’s clear that the Levy will work in principal, raising some much-needed funds, the knock-on effect for larger businesses is yet unknown and many are left pondering the question, “is a levy essential to develop a healthy apprenticeship system in the UK?”